Wanshan Special Vehicle

 Wanshan Special Vehicle, officially Hubei Sanjiang Space Wanshan Special Vehicle Co., Ltd (Ch:湖北三江航天万山特种车辆有限公司), is a truck and bus manufacturer in China.
-Its WS-series military trucks are used by the People’s Liberation Army; it is a major manufacturer of transporter erector launchers.
+Its WS-series military trucks are used by the People’s Liberation Army; it is a major manufacturer of transporter erector launchers (TEL).

 Organisation

 Wanshan, (万山 (ten thousand mountains)), is based in Wuhan in Hubei province.
 The "Wanshan Special Vehicle Factory" was state-owned; it was restructured into Hubei Sanjiang Space Wanshan Special Vehicle Co., Ltd., which is, in turn, part of China Aerospace Sanjiang Space Co.
 Ltd (中国航天三江集团), which started in 1969 as a military unit producing missiles.
 Sanjiang Space Group is a subsidiary of China Aerospace Science and Industry Corporation (CASIC).
 As of December 2012, Wanshan's assets were around RMB1.1 billion.

-Wanshan has benefited from technology transfers from Deutz AG, Caterpillar Inc., Isuzu Motors and ZF Friedrichshafen.
+Wanshan has benefited from technology transfers from Deutz, Caterpillar, Isuzu and ZF Friedrichshafen.
 Several of its trucks (but not more modern designs such as the WS2180 or the WS2250) have been based on MZKT designs, some of which have been updated with more modern engines and transmission systems.

 As of September 2009, the director was Cao Jingwu.